zkotti/cosmos-tour/guide.md

 **Description**

-Stephen Hawking explains the universe.
-In this best-seller, the renowned physicist breaks down black holes, space and time, the theory of general relativity and much more, and makes it accessible to those of us who aren't rocket scientists.
-The book is a great primer for anyone who wants to learn more about the origins of the universe and where it's all heading.
+The cosmos is explained by Stephen Hawking.
+The renowned physicist deconstructs black holes, space and time, general relativity, and much more in this best-seller, making it comprehensible to those of us who aren't rocket scientists.
+The book is an excellent primer for anyone interested in learning more about the universe's origins and future prospects.

-Hawking's death at age 76 was announced March 14, 2018.
-You can read more about his incredibly life and work on our Stephen Hawking biography page.
+Hawking died on March 14, 2018, at the age of 76.
+On our Stephen Hawking biography page, you may learn more about his incredible life and career.

-If this seems a bit heavy for you though, "A Briefer History of Time," published first in 2005 in collaboration with Leonard Mlodinow, offers a more accessible update on the science of the first book.
+If this sounds too dense for you, "A Briefer History of Time," co-authored with Leonard Mlodinow and initially published in 2005, provides a more accessible update on the science of the first book.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)